uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 16. The above shortcode example rendered with WordPress

 == Changelog ==
+= 4.5.11 =
+* Added collapsible vertical and horizontal navigation bar
+* Added bootstrap button to classic editor
+* Added [br] shortcode for linebreak
+* Fixed extra linebreaks from editor in shortcode contents
+  * Added utility classes to demo page for proper spacing
+  * Note: This might require minor reformatting for existing pages
+* Fixed linefeed when inserting sample snippets in visual and text mode
+* Fixed embeded video in help file
+* Fixed minor spelling errors
+* All plugin generated HTML ids start now with bs4-

 = 4.5.10 =
 * Fixed all HTML errors reported by https://validator.w3.org
 * Fixed list group with linked items